Rolands-Laucis/Socio/README.md

 import { SocioSecurity } from 'socio/dist/secure';
 import type { QueryFunction, QueryFuncParams } from 'socio/dist/core';
 async function QueryWrap(client: SocioSession, id: id, sql: string, params: object | Array<any> | any):Promise<object> {
-    //do whatever u need to run the sql on your DB and return its result
+    //do whatever u need to run the sql on your DB and return its result.
+Or any other way you want to retrieve data, like reading a local txt etc.
     //sanatize dynamic params!
 }